NicholasPCole/byo-lisp/notes.md

 * `mpc` functions for building parsers include `mpc_or`, `mpc_and`, and `mpc_many`. `mpcf_strfold` and `free` are two arguments that we will ignore for now.

+## Parsing

+* When including files in C source code, surrounding the file name with angled brackets will search system locations for headers first, while surrounding the file name with quotation marks searches the current directory first.
+* What is the purpose of the first argument, `"<stdin>"`, in the `mpc_parse` function?
+* There is a typo in the "Parsing User Input" section.
+"On success a internal structure" should be "On success an internal structure."